April 27, 2025

 Thank you to those who helped with worship today:

-Worship Assistant Pam F
+Worship Assistant Jen Grady

-New Direction Praise Team Randy Gomez, Michelle Grim Kati, Lawrence Kati,
+New Direction Praise Team Randy Gomez, Michelle Grim Kati, Lawrence Kati, Matt Overholt, Mary Overholt

 Your financial gifts help us to grow, nurture, and